Long Term Disability Denial Help.com – Editorial Team

 • Does not create any attorney-client or advisory relationship

-Individuals seeking assistance with a specific student loan issue should consult a qualified U.S. attorney, financial advisor, or student loan specialist.
+Individuals seeking assistance with a specific disability claim should consult a qualified U.S. attorney who practices ERISA or disability insurance law.

 Commitment to Accuracy

-We periodically review and update content to reflect current student loan policies and procedures where relevant.
-Because laws, regulations, and administrative practices may change, readers are encouraged to verify important details directly with the U.S. Department of Education or a qualified professional.
+We periodically review and update content to reflect current disability insurance policies, ERISA regulations, and administrative practices where relevant.
+Because laws, regulations, and insurer practices may change, readers are encouraged to verify important details directly with a qualified professional or the U.S. Department of Labor.